iiasa/GLOBIOM-G4M-link/README.md

 - R.
 - The [tidyverse](https://www.tidyverse.org/) curated R package collection.
-  * The [**dplyr**](https://dplyr.tidyverse.org/) package is part of the tidyverse, but make sure you have at least version 1.0.3 installed, earlier versions are lacking required functionality.
+  * The [**dplyr**](https://dplyr.tidyverse.org/) package is part of the tidyverse, but make sure you have at least version 1.0.3 installed.
+Use `packageVersion("dplyr")` to determine the installed version.
 - [**fs**](https://fs.r-lib.org/), for smooth file system handling.
+Probably already installed when installing the tidyverse.
+Try to load it with `library(fs)`.
+When that fails, install via `install.packages("fs")`.
 - [**gdxrrw**](https://github.com/GAMS-dev/gdxrrw), an R package for
   reading/writing GDX files from R.
  - On Windows only: [Rtools](https://cran.r-project.org/bin/windows/Rtools/).